CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 8. In the **Name** field, select **varCounter**.
 This is the variable whose value we are going to set.

 9. In the **Value** field, select the **text box**.
-Select **Add dynamic content** link.
+Select the **Add dynamic content** link.

 10. Pipeline expression builder dialog opens.
 Enter **@variables('varTempCounter')**.
 Feel free to type this expression in, or use the menu to select the functions, or copy and paste it in.

     >**Note**: This function sets the value of variable varCounter to the value of variable varTempCounter  (varCounter = varTempCounter).
-At the end of each iteration both varCounter and varTempCounter have the same value.
+At the end of each iteration, both varCounter and varTempCounter have the same value.

     ![](../media/Lab_5.39.png)

 ## Task 13: Configure Wait Activity

-Next, we need to wait for 5 minutes/300 seconds if dataflow refresh fails the first time before trying again.
+Next, we need to wait for 5 minutes/300 seconds if the dataflow refresh fails the first time before trying again.
 If the dataflow refresh fails for the second time, we need to wait 15 minutes/900 seconds and try again.
-We are going to use Wait activity and variable varWaitTime to set the wait time.
+We are going to use the Wait activity and variable varWaitTime to set the wait time.

 1. From the top menu, select **Activities -> ellipsis (…) -> Wait**.
 Wait activity is added to the design canvas.